rubymonsters/ruby-for-beginners/source/07-variables.md

 and stuck on the actual thing, which is an object (in this case, a number).

-Imagine you were in the middle of learning some Spanish, and sticked post-its onto things in your apartment: the name *nevara* onto the refridgerator, *cama* onto your bed, and *puerta del baño* onto the bathroom door.
+Imagine you were in the middle of learning some Spanish, and sticked post-its onto things in your apartment: the name *nevara* onto the refrigerator, *cama* onto your bed, and *puerta del baño* onto the bathroom door.

 Now, whenever you use one of these terms, as in *abrir la nevera* (open the